Kaliumhexacyanoferrat/GenHTTP/README.md

 This section shows how to create a new project from scratch using project templates and how to extend your existing application by embedding the GenHTTP engine.

+> [!NOTE]
+> This is a brief overview to get you running.
+You might want to have a look at the [tutorials](https://genhttp.org/documentation/tutorials/) for detailed step-by-step guides.

 ### New Project

 Project templates can be used to create apps for typical use cases with little effort.
 After installing the [.NET SDK](https://dotnet.microsoft.com/en-us/download) and the templates via `dotnet new -i GenHTTP.Templates` in the terminal, the templates are available via the console or directly in Visual Studio: